thiagotts/CloudReports/README.md

 - Resource utilization models.
 - Virtual machines schedulers.

-Soon, a wiki page containing some basic guidelines on developing extensions will be provided.
+For more information, visit the [wiki page about developing extensions][extensionswiki].

 ## Upcoming features